Shinya Aoki: DDT Pro Wrestling (2018–present)

 After a short hiatus, Aoki announced his return to pro wrestling in 2018, and that he would be competing for DDT Pro Wrestling.
 Aoki made his in-ring debut at Maji Manji #15, quickly defeating Gota Ihashi.
 On October 28, at Maji Manji #21, Aoki defeated Harashima to win the DDT Extreme Championship.
-Aoki lost the title back to Harashima on February 19, 2019 at Judgement.
+Aoki lost the title back to Harashima on February 19, 2019, at Judgement.

 Grappling career

 At the Reversal Cup in 2004, Aoki fought Kuniyoshi Hironaka in a superfight and submitted him with a flying armbar that broke his arm.

 Aoki was scheduled to compete against Gordon Ryan at a ONE Championship event in August, 2021 but the match was cancelled due to a stomach condition that Ryan was suffering from at the time.
-He was then booked to compete against Kade Ruotolo at ONE 157 on May 20th, 2021 instead.
+He was then booked to compete against Kade Ruotolo at ONE 157 on May 20, 2021, instead.
 Aoki lost the match by decision.

-Controversy

-Aoki has received criticisms by the mixed martial arts community for his disrespectful victory celebrations and perceived lack of care for his opponents, often causing injuries which are seen as needless.
-He firstly became known for breaking Keith Wisniewski's arm by waki-gatame, then doing the same with Kuniyoshi Hironaka via flying armbar in a submission grappling match, sidelining him for a year.
-In 2009, controversy would come when he faced Mizuto Hirota in a super bout.
-After Aoki won by breaking Hirota's arm in a brutal fashion, he gave the middle finger to the downed fighter and the crowd while running excitedly.

-Despite the crowd actually cheering him back, pundits found the act as extremely offensive and unsportsmanlike, among them Dream executive Keiichi Sasahara and Aoki's trainer Yuki Nakai.
-Aoki would later apologize for his behavior in his post fight interview:

-As a result of his actions following his win, Aoki was dismissed as an instructor at the Paraestra Kasai gym, though he was still training under Nakai and representing Paraestra.

-In 2014, after submitting Yuki Yamamoto, Aoki again taunted his opponent and the crowd with a middle finger, while Yamamoto had to be restrained by his cornermen.
-Shinya left the arena without putting down the taunt.
+Aoki competed against Mikey Musumeci in an openweight grappling match at ONE Fight Night 15 on October 6, 2023.
+He lost the match by submission.

+Aoki competed against Cole Abate at ONE Fight Night 26 on December 6, 2024.
+He lost the match by submission.